BarbriSFCourseDetails

 Course Details

-This webinar will address primary tax and immigration considerations for U.S. taxpayers, UK non-doms, and doms considering relocating from their current country to Italy.
+This webinar will address primary tax and immigration considerations for U.S. taxpayers and UK residents considering relocating to Italy.
 Our panel of astute global taxation and immigration advisers from the U.S., UK, and Italy will discuss the relative taxes that come into play with such a move, outline the various ways of obtaining immigration status and citizenship in Italy, and offer advice to mitigate and circumvent relative taxes.

 Faculty